 ACRP Synthesis 40: Issues with Airport Organization and Reorganization (2013) explored past and then-current practices in operational design.
 Since then, much research on organizational redesign has been done outside the airport industry, as organizational needs and models continue to evolve.
 NCHRP Project 20-24(95), "Ensuring Essential Capability for the Future Transportation Agency" conducted research that resulted in a chapter on Organizational Management.

 There is no organizational structure that will work for all airports.
 The type and size of the airport, the governance structure, the presence of, or lack of a union, and other factors must be considered during an assessment.
 The concept of sustainable organizational redesign is not new, but the trends and latest practices are not as well known to airport staff.
 Therefore, this information needs to be adapted to airports.

-The objective of this research is to develop a primer to guide airports in determining an organizational redesign that addresses their current and emerging business needs and requirements that are applicable to all size airports.
+The objective of this research was to develop a primer to guide airports in determining an organizational redesign that addresses their current and emerging business needs and requirements that are applicable to all size airports.

 Status: The research has been published as ACRP Research Report 240: Primer for Airport Organizational Redesign.